Faculty Policies of the College of Education

 Policies Related to Teaching

-A faculty member who remains in residence and active in their department may buyout a course per semester from the instructional budget for no less than 1/6 of the faculty member’s nine- month state academic rate and no more than 1/4 of the faculty member’s nine-month state academic rate, at the discretion of the department chair based on departmental needs.
+A faculty member who remains in residence and active in their department may buyout a course per semester from the instructional budget at 1/6 of the faculty member’s nine-month state academic rate for each course buyout.
+This is based on a faculty teaching load of two organized courses per long semester.
+Course buyout is at the discretion of the department chair based on departmental needs.
 Faculty who generate substantial indirect costs for The University should be accorded all due consideration in course buyout.
-(Approved by the Management Team on March 26, 2012.)

 Faculty Teaching Load Policy